Veganuary 2022: Chinese Herbal Recipes to Try This Month

 Ingredients

-- 1 tablespoon of grounded dried ginger root (Gan Jiang)
+• 1 tablespoon of ground dried ginger root (Gan Jiang)

 Method